HV Tech Stack Chapter 05 · Operations

 D7 · Archive depth

-Default: keep the last five years live on the site.
-Older minutes move to a "request archives" link that routes to office staff.
+Decided 2026-07-05 (Nate): keep the last three years live on the site.
+Older minutes and agendas move to the Village's in-house servers; a "request archives" link routes to office staff.
+(Earlier default was five years; three keeps the storage math comfortable.
+See "Media and document storage" in Part One.)

 D8 · Accessibility target